Bivariate Distribution Regression with Application to Insurance Data: Model and Estimation

 There are several advantages of using the DR method to estimate the conditional joint distribution in (\ref{eq:joint}).
 First, since DR is a local parametric regression, it is easy to implement and computationally fast, even when the number of covariates is moderately large.
-Next, it characterizes the conditional distributions by the collection of regression results over the supports $\mathcal{Y}$ and $\mathcal{Z}$.
+Second, it characterizes the conditional distributions by collecting regression results over the supports $\mathcal{Y}$ and $\mathcal{Z}$.
 Thus, the proposed method naturally encapsulates the dependence without global parametric assumptions such as the parametric copula structure.
-Lastly, the outcome variable of interest can be discrete, continuous or mixed distributions.
+Third, the transformation $P_i$ allows for a flexible enough effect of covariates.
+For sufficiently rich transformation, one can approximate the conditional distribution function arbitrarily well without extra concern about the choice of the link function.
+Lastly, the outcome variable of interest can be discrete, continuous, or mixed distributions.
+This extends some existing works of multidimensional distributional regression \citep{klein2022multivariate} generally focusing on continuous distributions.

 \paragraph{Example} As an illustration, we consider automobile insurance.
 In an actuarial study, researchers can often observe the number of claims $Z$, the average severity $Y$ and some covariates $X$ for individual policyholders.
 Insurance companies face claim losses from each individual policyholder and the fixed overhead cost of each claim, denoted by $k >0$.
 Then, the aggregate claim amount and the total cost of a policyholder are expressed as